FadriPestalozzi/SolarSoundBytes/README.md

 - **API**: [Application Programming Interface](https://en.wikipedia.org/wiki/API) – a set of rules that allows different software applications to communicate with each other.
+- **CLS**: [Classification Token](https://stackoverflow.com/questions/62705268/why-bert-transformer-uses-cls-token-for-classification-instead-of-average-over?utm_source=chatgpt.com) – The first token of every sequence in BERT-like models; its final hidden state is used as the aggregate sequence representation for classification tasks.
 - **GBR**: [Great Britain](https://en.wikipedia.org/wiki/Great_Britain)
 - **GUI**: [Graphical User Interface](https://en.wikipedia.org/wiki/Graphical_user_interface) – a visual way of interacting with a computer using items like windows, icons, and buttons.